Do you think it’s possible that you can communicate with your dead pet?

 - Don’t Miss: Animal Communicators — Bunk or Believable?

 Even if a pet psychic is too phooey for you, may we suggest a book?
-Many grieving pet owners have found some solace when reading the excellent When Your Pet Dies: A Guide to Mourning, Remembering and Healing.
+Many grieving pet owners have found some solace when reading the excellent When Your Pet Dies: A Guide to Mourning, Remembering and Healing (affiliate link).

 It’s a compassionate handbook to understanding why your feelings are so strong after the death of your family member, and it also shows you how to explain the loss to your children.
 This beautifully written, special book includes some helpful ideas for remembering and memorializing your pet.

 Have you talked to a psychic about your pets?
 Please share your experience in the comments below.
 If you enjoyed this article, you’ll love Pets Adviser’s email newsletter.
 It’s free to sign up, and you’ll be among the first to get alerts about major pet food recalls.
 New subscribers also get instant access to our 40-page ebook — which has “secrets every cat and dog lover should know.”
 Learn more here.